 In addition, suicide in the United States appears to be increasing among middle-aged adults.
 Age-adjusted suicide rates for adults aged 35 to 64 years increased approximately 28 percent (from 14 to 18 per 100,000) from 1999 to 2010 .
 By contrast, rates for persons aged 10 to 34 years rose 7 percent and rates for adults ≥65 years of age decreased 6 percent.

-The majority of suicides completed in the United States are accomplished with firearms (57 percent overall, 62 percent of suicides in men) .
-Suicide rates are increased 4 to 10 times in adolescents who live in a household with a gun.
+Approximately 50 percent of all suicides completed in the United States are accomplished with firearms (57 percent of suicides in males) [9,10].
 The second leading method of suicide in the United States is hanging for men and poisoning for women.
 In many developing countries, pesticide ingestion is responsible for the majority of suicide deaths and may account for 30 percent of suicides globally .

 RISK FACTORS — A variety of factors are associated with an increased risk of suicide: